wyattlam1/wyattlam1.github.io/_posts/2020-05-16-goals-expectations-feedback.markdown

 categories:     managing
 ---

 One of the hardest things I struggled with in my transition from a tech lead to an engineering manager is stepping away from personally driving projects to supporting others to do so in my stead.
-It was challenging to let the people I supported independently drive the project while still ensuring it was completed correctly and on time.
+It was challenging to enable my team to independently drive their projects while still ensuring they were completed correctly and on time.

 I learned this framework that I’ve found extremely useful and I still conciously revisit this periodically, especially when I find myself in a similar situation.